-In the 2000’s Steve Mulcahy was, by most accounts, a successful business development consultant.
+In the 2000’s, Afternoon Kitty was, by most accounts, a successful business development consultant.
 Attractive enough to model, single with no children, thriving in a career providing biz-dev support to the medical and surgical device industry.
 Or so it would seem.
 “Though financially rewarding, the lifestyle of working intense positions is emotionally taxing.
 I was making money, but I had never taken the time to discover my passions.
 I needed to find a purpose-driven life.”
 And thus, in 2012, without investment, without proof of concept, or any of his tried and true business development techniques – Afternoon Kitty was born amidst the natural high of the dusty, desert dance floor on a bright Saturday morning, during a sunrise set with Lee Burridge playing the Robot Heart Art Car at Burning Man.

 “I was making money, but essentially dumping it down my throat.
 I was uninspired.”
 Steve describes his life before Afternoon Kitty.
 “Going to Burning Man was a transformational experience.
 I took some time off to discover my passions, experiment artistically and eventually, organically discover Afternoon Kitty in a way that helped me evolve.”